If you sell on Amazon, you have three fulfillment methods to choose from:

 FBA is many merchants’ top choice for fulfilling Amazon orders.
 This is because sellers can leverage Amazon fulfillment centers to store inventory and Amazon is responsible for the pick, pack, and ship steps of the multi channel fulfillment process.

 While FBA can help Amazon sellers simplify their ecommerce shipping processes, pricing for this service can be complex, variable, and expensive.

-In this article, we’ll break down the costs that make up Amazon FBA.
-We’ll also share a free tool to help you compare the costs and complexities of fulfilling Amazon orders through FBA vs. outsourcing fulfillment to a third-party logistics (3PL) company for orders on your own website hosted by an ecommerce platform like Shopify.
+In this article, we’ll break down the logistics costs that make up Amazon FBA.
+We’ll also share a free tool to help you compare the costs and complexities of fulfilling Amazon orders through FBA vs. outsourcing fulfillment to a third-party logistics ( 3PL) company for orders on your own website hosted by an ecommerce platform like Shopify.

 Disclaimer: This article and the included calculator are meant to serve as an example of the fees Amazon FBA sellers may encounter.
 The fees discussed within for both FBA and ShipBob will vary depending on several factors, including a seller’s industry, products, seasonality, sales channels, order volume, and more.
 Rates and types of fees are subject to change.

 Amazon FBA costs are dynamic, varying based on seasonality, the type and size of the items being stored and shipped, and a variety of other factors.
 Here is an example of current Amazon FBA fees (as of 11/2/2018).
 We’ll break down what each of these fees means below.

 Amazon FBA Fees table:

 |Monthly inventory storage (per cubic foot)||From $0.48 to $2.40 depending on season and size of item|

 |Long-term storage (per cubic foot) – 181 to 365 days||$3.45|

 |Long-term storage – Over 365 days||$6.90 per cubic foot or $0.50 per unit (whichever is greater)|